andrearcaina/Slime-Adventure/README.md

 # Pokemon-esque-Clone (W.I.P.
 Name)
 * What's this about?
-* This is about a journey on creating a pokemon game in python using the library pygame!
+* A program made using python and pygame!